 Photo by Max Bjorklund

-When shopping for items such as home decor or kitchenware, one category to consider is ceramics—a versatile product made from natural material that can be crafted and styled countless different ways.
-Whether it’s a tall, sage green vase or a striking set of maroon plates and bowls, the types of pottery items one can find for their home are vast and diverse—not to mention every ceramicist often has their own unique style infused into their pieces.
+When shopping for home decor or kitchenware, one category to consider is ceramics—a versatile product made from natural material that can be crafted and styled countless different ways.
+Whether it’s a tall, sage green vase or a striking set of maroon plates and bowls, the types of pottery one can find for their home are vast and diverse—not to mention every ceramicist often has their own unique style infused into their pieces.

-For those in the Twin Cities, there are several local makers and artists to consider—and by purchasing pieces from multiple artists, you can create a personal collection of one-of-a-kind works that serve in both form and function.
+For homeowners in the Twin Cities, there are several local makers and artists to consider—and by purchasing pieces from multiple artists, you can create a personal collection of one-of-a-kind works that serve both form and function.
 Or, if you’re interested in taking it a step further, several studios across the metro offer one-day or multiweek classes to make your own pieces.
 What’s cooler than serving dinner on a plate you made yourself from start to finish?

 Alex Chinn is the owner of Twin Cities-based Ceramic Chinn and produces his work out of both his own home studio and the Northern Clay Center in Minneapolis.
 He also teaches pottery at the White Bear Center for the Arts in White Bear Lake and the Minnetonka Center for the Arts in Minnetonka.
 Shoppers can find his work for sale at the Northern Clay Center’s retail gallery, where they might spy various cups, mugs, and plates.
 He also specializes in interior tiles for kitchens, bathrooms, or fireplaces; house numbers; garden art; and other table and homeware.